 You can use negative keywords to filter out such queries.
 The first course of action should be to fine tune your existing keywords (“positive“) to better match the queries, if possible.
 Depending on the keywords, it might not always be possible to eliminate some of the queries using just the positive keywords.

 This is where you will need to use the negative keywords.
 The use of negative keywords has many advantages.
-Negative keywords can have an positive impact in the following ways:
+Negative keywords can have an positive impact on your overall campaign in the following ways:

 - Increased Click Through Rate (CTR)